etingof/talks/devconf-horror-stories-of-iot-security/source/notes-for-speaker.rst

 If you can't resist the desire to have a Thing, research the vendor to see what's their track record -- did they have security problems in the past, how they reacted, do they ship the updates, for how long.

+For example, a vulnerability in key exchange in one of the remote control protocols for drones was found that lets an attacker highjacking your drones.
+This vulnerability could partially be mutigated by a software update, but all vendors do that timely.

 Once you are a happy owner of an IoT gadget, put it (along with other Things) on a dedicated Wi-Fi network, firewall and disable uPnP.